 This legislation, as the Chairman has already said, recognizes that youth who are turning 18 and leaving the foster care experience serious problems trying to make it on their own.
+Many of these teenagers have not graduated from high school,

-Many of these teenagers have not graduated from high school, are not employable, and lack the very basic skills, like cooking and balancing a checkbook, or even making a paycheck last through a
+Many of these teenagers have not graduated from high school, are not employable, and lack the very basic skills, like cooking and balancing a checkbook, or even making a paycheck last through a week.